 Materials

 Students are given a blank game sheet and write the numbers from 0 to 8 in the boxes, repeating them as they wish, until all the boxes are filled in.
-They then work in groups of 2, 3 or 4.
-The student who opens the game spins the 2 spinners and performs the operation indicated.
+They then work in groups of two, three or four.
+The student who opens the game spins the two spinners and performs the operation indicated.
 If the box indicating the answer is still empty, the student places a counter on the number.
 It is then the next student's turn.
 If there is already a counter on the number, the next student plays.
 The game continues until a student has a counter in every box in one row of their game sheet.

 Activity 5: Related Operations